conan-io/docs/examples/tools/system/package_manager.rst

         └── ncurses_version.cpp

-The **ci_test_example.py** file is a script consumed by the CI to check if the example is running without errors.
-You should not worry about this file.
+The **ci_test_example.py** file is a script consumed by the CI to check if the example is running without errors, you should not worry about this file.
 The **conanfile.py** file is the recipe that packages the ncurses library.
 Finally, the **consumer** directory contains a simple C++ application that uses the ncurses library, we will visit it later.

-When packaging a pre-built system library, we do not need to build a project from the source, but only to package the system library.
+When packaging a pre-built system library, we do not need to build a project from the source, but only to install the system library and package its information.
 In this case, we are going to check the **conanfile.py** file that packages the ncurses library first:

 .. code-block:: python